yemrekaradag/oop-diagrams/README.md

 Each aircraft type may require a certain number of pilots to operate.

 To represent this structure, I designed a Class Diagram that models the relationships between airlines, aircraft, pilots, and flights.

+# Online Movie Rental System

+In this project, I designed a system for an online movie application where users can buy or rent films.

+The system includes the following main features:

+Movies can be listed and sorted within the application.
+Users can subscribe to the platform.
+To activate a subscription, users purchase credits through the system.
+Only subscribed users can rent movies, and the corresponding credit amount for each rental is deducted from their account.
+Both regular users and subscribers can purchase movies.
+If a movie is not currently available, users can submit a request for it.

+To represent this functionality, I created a Class Diagram that models the relationships between users, subscriptions, credits, and movies.